-- CISA Cybersecurity Services for Elections at the local level:

-- (b) (3) (B

-- DHS Sponsored Security Clearances:

-- Albert Sensor: Yes. (b) (3) (B)
+· Albert Sensor.
+(D) (3) (D)

-(b) (3) (B)

-- County-level Information: 100% of locals are members of EI-ISAC.

-- Polling Hours: 7:00am-8:00pm (ET)

-- Official Election Website: https://elections.maryland.gov/index.html
+- Local El-ISAC Membership: 100% of locals are members of El-ISAC. - Polling Hours: 7:00am-8:00pm (ET) - Official Election Website: https://elections.maryland.gov/index.html

 - Voter Registration: Maryland has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 The regular voter registration deadline is October 13, 2020.
 Maryland also offers same-day registration, so voters can register at their early voting center or at the polling place on Election Day. - Vote Casting: Maryland uses paper ballots.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
 On Election Day, most polling places will be open from 7:00am (ET) to 8:00pm (ET).
 Voters are encouraged to use mail-in voting due to the COVID-19 outbreak.
 All mail-in ballots must be received by the voter's local board of elections by 8:00pm (ET) on November 3, 2020 if delivered by hand.
 Mailed ballots must be postmarked on or before November 3, 2020 and received by 10:00am (ET) on November 13, 2020. - Mail-in Ballots: All Maryland voters are eligible to use mail-in voting.
 Applications are required and can be downloaded from the state election website and will also be mailed to all registered voters.
 Voters can mail, email, or drop off their completed applications at their local election office.
 Completed applications must be received by October 20, 2020.
 Once the application is approved, the county clerk will send the voter a ballot either by mail, fax, or a download link from the state's election website.
 Voters select their preferred method in their mail-in voting application. - Early Voting: Maryland will allow early in-person voting from October 26, 2020 through November 2, 2020.
 Early voting will be available at the county courthouse, annex, or designated community voting location from 8:00am (ET) to 8:00pm (ET) each day.